whaynes/STCW23/jekyll/assessments/Deck/OICNW-2-2F.md

 ### Condition

-{{ "On a ship at sea or a full mission ship simulator during an exercise at sea." | markdownify }}
+On a ship at sea or a full mission ship simulator during an exercise at sea.

 ### Performance requirement